 To have a guerrilla marketing idea isn't so tough but it can't be done in a dark room sitting by yourself.
 If you have ever been stumped, you will know my secret for a never ending flow of great money making guerrilla marketing ideas.

-Do not mistake simplicity to mean lack of power.
-These are a few examples of how someone who is thinks about marketing day and night gets a new idea:
+Do not mistake simplicity to mean it lacks power.
+These are a few examples of how a successful guerrilla marketer gets a new idea:

 - Go into "Listen Only Mode" in meetings.
 Use duct tape on the mouth if necessary.
 During the meeting, take a notepad, PC tablet or index cards and in one column write down the most perplexing questions people ask and in the other column write the ideas which are suggested in the meeting.
 (Don't remove the duct tape, just nod and write.)

 - Fake stand in a line.
 When in line, listen to general conversations (again with index cards ready).
 What are people excited about?
 What are they buying?
 What are they disappointed with?
 Do they ever say: "I wish..."?
 Post offices are good, busy restaurants are especially good.
 Anywhere people are waiting in as a group offers plenty of ideas.

 - Sit in the car (not while it is moving) and listen to the radio (primarily the commercials).
 In a very short period of time, the radio commercial tries to persuade you to do something with words and tone.
 The message must be focused and inspiriting.
 The rhythm of a radio commercial is not like on the television.
 Each day there is a radio commercial that inspires a new guerrilla marketing idea for me.